Bringing art closer to home

 Art has been moving out of gallery spaces into cafes, boutiques and even malls.
 Now, artists and curators are showcasing artworks to the public in the comforts of a residence.

-SINGAPORE: There’s something slightly intimidating about a gallery space: Perhaps it’s the white-washed walls, hushed silence or intimidating.
+SINGAPORE: There’s something slightly intimidating about a gallery space: Perhaps it’s the white-washed walls, hushed silence or intimidating catalogues.
 But there is a new trend of experiencing art now: In a home setting.

 Unlike a gallery, viewing art in a residence feels that much more intuitive and inviting.
 Which is why Singapore-based fashion designer Ondina Montgomery is opening up her Grange Road home on Nov 2 for guests to view almost 40 artworks.